Ogo1024/CU_Repos/Module1/EXPI-casestudy/readme.md

 **What are the other major companies in this domain?**

 eXp Worldwide represents a new class of residential RE brokerage companies with a top-down focus on technology to deliver a more favorable agent experience through higher revenue splits, signing bonuses and equity allotments, resulting in better overall productivity and competitiveness relative to industry peers.
-Redfin (NASDAQ: RDFN), and Compass (compass.com), represent other technology-focused peers, leveraging innovation to gain market share, from established players, most notably Keller Williams (kw.com), Berkshire Hathaway’s (NYSE: BRK.A) Home Services of America (homeservices.com), RE/MAX (NYSE: RMAX), as well as  Coldwell Banker (coldwellbanker.com) and Century 21(century21.com), both operating under the Realogy Brokerage Group (NASDAQ: RLGY).
+Redfin (NASDAQ: RDFN), and [Compass](compass.com), represent other technology-focused peers, leveraging innovation to gain market share, from established players, most notably [Keller Williams](kw.com), Berkshire Hathaway’s (NYSE: BRK.A) [Home Services of America](homeservices.com), RE/MAX (NYSE: RMAX), as well as  [Coldwell Banker](coldwellbanker.com) and [Century 21](century21.com), both operating under the Realogy Brokerage Group (NASDAQ: RLGY).

 ## Results